 Program projects must comply with all federal state and local permit requirements.
 The Program has no specialized permits and projects are not exempt from any permit requirements.
 For specific questions regarding permitting, contact your local DEP regional staff or district.

 Permits are not required in order for an application to be submitted to the district.
-Any required permits must be obtained by the grant recipient before funding can be advanced or work can begin.
-Under no circumstance can any project work begin until all required permits are in hand.
-The applicant is responsible for obtaining all necessary permits.
+Any required permits must be obtained by the grant recipient before work can begin on the portion of the project related to the permit.
+The grant recipient is responsible for obtaining all necessary permits.
 The district is responsible for verifying all necessary permits have been obtained and retaining documentation with project files.
 Permit costs, and any engineering required cost for permits, is an allowable project expense at the discretion of the district as long as such costs are less than 10 percent of the total contract.
 The list below represents the most common permits required in road maintenance work, but is not all-inclusive.

 8.1.1 National Pollutant Discharge Elimination System (NPDES)

 The National Pollutant Discharge Elimination System (NPDES) is a program established under the Federal Clean Water Act (CWA) to control discharges from point sources.
 The program was originally established to focus on discharges from pipes but since 1990 has included requirements for storm water runoff.
 The specific statute is found in Section 402 of the CWA.

 If a project is going outside the cross-section of the road and more than 1 acre of construction occurs, an NPDES permit is required.